Siege of Tyre (1187)

 The siege of Tyre took place from 12 November 1187 to 1 January 1188.
-An army commanded by Saladin made an amphibious assault on the city, defended by Conrad of Montferrat.
+An Ayyubid army commanded by Saladin made an amphibious assault on the city, defended by Conrad of Montferrat.
 After two months of continuous struggle, Saladin dismissed his army and retreated to Acre.

 Background

 After the disastrous Battle of Hattin, much of the Holy Land had been lost to Saladin, including Jerusalem.
 The remnants of the crusader army flocked to Tyre, which was one of the major cities still in Christian hands.
 Reginald of Sidon was in charge of Tyre and was in the process of negotiating its surrender with Saladin, but the arrival of Conrad and his soldiers prevented it.
 Reginald left the city to refortify his castle at Belfort, and Conrad became the leader of the army.
 He immediately began to repair the defenses of the city, and he cut a deep trench across the mole that joined the city to the shore, to prevent the enemy from approaching the city.
 The Muslim army arrived on November 12, and started the siege.
 The rest of the army arrived 13 days later.